ad-freiburg/ad-blog/content/post/project-efficient-export-of-construct-query-results/index.md

 ## RDF serialization formats
 A number of serialization formats exist for writing down RDF graphs:
-N-triples, Turtle, TriG, N-Quads, JSON-LD, RDFa, and RDF/XML.
+N-triples, Turtle, JSON-LD, RDFa, and RDF/XML.
 Different serializations of the same RDF graph are logically equivalent.

 Below we state the triples of the example knowledge base *Listing 1* in N-triples format,